Tbalta/AdOS/README.md

 Note that if the compiler is not found you may want to create a symbolic link to `${arch}-elf-gnatgcc` which reference `${arch}-elf-gcc`. <br />
 You can also edit the `Library_Builder` inside `linker.xml` in case gprlib is not located at `libexec/gprlib`. but at `lib/gprlib`.

+# Secondary Stack
+There is a non negligible amount of luck that there is an UB inside `s-secsta.abd` and that it’s will cause a bug that later will be hard to fix. <br />